 Eid is a time that Muslims celebrate after accomplishing their fasting duties in the month of Ramadan.

 Special prayers are held.
 Muslims exchange gifts and visit friends and family.
 They greet each other using the phrase ‘Eid Mubarak’.
 This means ‘have a blessed Eid’.

-Many residents take advantage of the extended break and travel overseas.
-Muslims from neighbouring countries take the opportunity to visit Dubai and the UAE.
+Many UAE residents take advantage of the long break and go abroad.
+Thousands of Muslims from neighbouring countries flock to Dubai and the UAE.
 Hotels and airports are busier than usual.